OluochBen/OluochBen/README.md

 # 👋 Hello!
 I'm Benard

-### A visionary builder blending code, culture, and creativity.

 I'm a **full-stack developer** and **graphic & branding designer** passionate about crafting scalable systems, intuitive dashboards, and meaningful digital experiences.
 My journey bridges **JavaScript** and **Python**, where I experiment with automation, backend design, and performance-driven frontends — while also designing **visual identities** that bring stories to life.

 🚀 Current focus: